enowmbi/coin_market_capitalization_ruby/README.md

 ## Usage
 ### Initialisation
 The "api_key", "base_url" and an "adapter" are parameters used in the initialisation method.
-There is a default base_url and adapter provided for each class so you don't need to specify it when you create an object.You can use a different base_url and/or adapter when calling the initialisation method.
+There is a default base_url and adapter provided for each class so you don't need to specify it when you create an object.
+You can use a different base_url and/or adapter when calling the initialisation method.
 ```ruby
 BASE_URL = "https://pro-api.coinmarketcap.com/v1/blockchain"